Standard Language Ideology in AI-Generated Language: Taxonomy of open problems regarding standard language ideology in AI-generated language

 Producing minoritized varieties could also result in manipulation of those language communities by people outside of them.
 Readily available ways of producing text that imitates a non-standard variety could help agents to feign in-group membership for malicious purposes, such as the case of Russian misinformation bots posing as Black people online \cite{jerkins2022}.
+More broadly, bots capable of understanding and imitating minoritized language varieties could facilitate surveillance of those communities by enabling infiltration of community spaces under the guise of linguistic membership.

-\textbf{Preventing outputs in minoritized varieties can result in limited quality of service and erasure.} Preventing language models from producing anything but prestige or ``standard'' varieties of a language avoids the potential harms discussed regarding appropriation and manipulation.
+\textbf{Suppression and erasure of minoritized varieties.} Preventing language models from producing anything but prestige or ``standard'' varieties of a language avoids the potential harms discussed regarding appropriation and manipulation.
 However, if speakers of a marginalized variety want the model to reply in that variety, then it may constitute a quality of service harm because, unlike speakers of the ``standard'' variety, they are unable to fully interact with the model in their native variety.
 This can also contribute to erasure of minoritized languages.
-Thus, preventing production of AI-generated text in minoritized languages could further reinforce language hierarchies and the false notion of ``correct'' ways of speaking.
+In practice, attempts to “avoid harm” by suppressing non-standard output risk reproducing long-standing patterns of linguistic erasure, echoing broader findings that automated systems disproportionately censor, misclassify, or delegitimize minority language practices \citep{davidson-etal-2019-racial}.
+This reflects the mechanism of erasure, wherein linguistic forms deemed illegitimate are pushed out of social and technological infrastructures \citep{IrvineGal2000}, further reinforcing language hierarchies and the false notion of “correct” ways of speaking.